 As an example, consider a model divided into three segments with distinct security requirements:

-- The "dmz" space for publicly-accessible services (e.g. HAProxy) providing access to the CMS application behind it.
+- The "dmz" space for publicly-accessible applications (e.g. HAProxy) providing access to the CMS application behind it.

 - The "cms" space for content-management applications accessible via the "dmz" space only.

-- The "database" space for backend database services, which should be accessible only by the applications.
+- The "database" space for backend database applications, which should be accessible only by the applications.

 HAProxy is deployed inside the "dmz" space, it is accessible from the Internet and proxies HTTP requests to one or more Joomla units in the "cms" space.
 The backend MySQL for Joomla is running in the "database" space.
 All subnets within the "cms" and "database" spaces provide no access from outside the environment for security reasons.
 Using spaces for deployments like this allows Juju to have the necessary information about how to configure the firewall and access control rules.
 In this case, instances in "dmz" can only communicate with instances in "apps", which in turn are the only ones allowed to access instances in "database".